-My research has been supported by the Smith Richardson Foundation, the U.S. Institute of Peace, the Institute for Strategic and Conflict Studies at George Washington University, the Weatherhead Center for International Affairs, the Fairbank Center for Chinese Studies, the Institute for Quantitative Social Science and the Program on Negotiation at Harvard Law School.
+I received a PhD in political science from Harvard University and held postdoctoral fellowships at the Belfer Center International Security Program and Harvard-Columbia China and the World Program.
+My research has been supported by the U.S. Institute of Peace, the Institute for Strategic and Conflict Studies at George Washington University, the Weatherhead Center for International Affairs, the Fairbank Center for Chinese Studies, and the Institute for Quantitative Social Science.
+I am a Term Member on the Council on Foreign Relations.

-Image: People's Liberation Army soldier in Tiananmen Square, Beijing - 2005
+Image: Tiananmen Square - 2005